RSE-Sheffield/GPUComputing.github.io/education/intro_dl_sharc_dgx1/lab03.md

 For model's deployment, `Data` layers also need to be replaced with one that accepts user input.
 There's also no need for `Accuracy` and `SoftmaxWithLoss` layer.

-Start with removing the `Data` layers name `mnist` for both training and testing phases and replace it with
+Start with removing the `Data` layers name `mnist` for both training and testing phases and replace it with:

 ```
 layer {